Home2025-04-03T10:40:04-04:00

 Our Team

-CoVaRR-Net brings together some of Canada’s most eminent researchers and experts from various scientific and medical disciplines linked to emerging variants.
-Our team is structured by themes or “Pillars” that study and analyze different biological, epidemiological, social and societal aspects related to variants and their impacts on all Canadians, with a special focus on Indigenous communities and priority populations.
-We also have teams organizing shared network resources, promoting health equity and inclusion, and providing public outreach and communications.
-By connecting this country’s best variant-related research labs, this network ensures a rapid and coordinated response to emerging variants that fuel and sustain the pandemic.
+CoVaRR-Net brought together some of Canada’s most eminent researchers and experts from various scientific and medical disciplines linked to emerging variants.
+Our team was structured by themes or “pillars” that studied and analyzed different biological, epidemiological, social and societal aspects related to variants and their impacts on all Canadians, with a special focus on Indigenous communities and priority populations.
+We also had “major initiatives”, and teams organizing shared network resources, promoting health equity and inclusion, and providing communications and knowledge mobilization.
+By connecting Canadian researchers from 130 fields of expertise, this network ensured a rapid and coordinated response to emerging variants that fuel and sustain the pandemic.

 Marc-André Langlois